Insights from Jakarta’s leading British international School for boys and girls age 2 to 13.

-Insights brings together expert perspectives from The Independent School of Jakarta and The Schools Trust.
-Each article explores the ideas shaping modern British education — from teaching and leadership to wellbeing and school culture — offering thoughtful reflections drawn from classroom experience and academic best practice.
+Insights brings together expert perspectives from leading British international school educators at The Schools Trust and The Independent School of Jakarta.
+Each article explores the ideas shaping modern British education - from teaching and leadership to wellbeing and school culture - offering thoughtful reflections drawn from classroom experience and academic best practice.

 The Historical Foundation of British Prep Schools